History of CADLab

 First Head of the CADLab was M.Sc.
 Veljko Milošević.
 Head of the CADLab from 1991 to 1996 was Professor Emeritus Dorian Marjanović and from 1996 to 2016 it was Prof. Nenad Bojčetić.
 During that period, a great contribution to the development of CADLab was given by Damir Deković, M.Sc.
 M.E. ✝ (1990-2011), associate employed as a technician in the laboratory.
-Since 2016 to 2019 Head of the CADLab was Prof. Neven Pavković.
-Since October 2019 Head of the CADLab is Assist.
+Since 2016 to 2019 Head of the CADLab was Prof. Neven Pavković, and from October 2019 to March 2022 Head of the CADLab was Assist.
 Prof. Stanko Škec.
 Since March 2022 Head of the CADLab is Tomislav Martinec, PhD.

 In its beginnings, the hardware infrastructure of the Laboratory was based on four SUN 4 workstations; two Atari computers and four PCs XT.
 In 1995, the CADLab was equipped with additional server SUN SPARCstation 20, and 9 SUN SPARCstation 10 workstations driven by SUN Solaris operating system.
 In 1998 CADLab received two Sun Ultra workstations.
 In 1999 CADLaAb and associated computer labs introduced the network of personal computers based on Intel hardware platform, driven by Microsoft Windows operating systems.